csula/cs1222-spring-2017/README.md

 Please refer to the [syllabus](SYLLABUS.md) for more information on the administrative guideline.

+Important course news and announcements are posted here, so please check this `README.md` file regularly.

 ## Announcements

-Important course news and announcements are posted here, so please check this `README.md` file regularly.
+- **1/30/2017** Discussion board is up.
+Please visit [https://gitter.im/cs1222-spring-2017/Lobby](https://gitter.im/cs1222-spring-2017/Lobby) for real-time web development excitement.